jsiek/gradual-typing-in-agda/README.md

    abstract machine.
 It's a variant of the SECD machine with optimized tail calls.
 It's parameterized with respect to casts.
 * [GroundMachine.agda](./GroundMachine.agda): The abstract machine
-   instantiated with the coercions from λS.
+   instantiated with the coercions from λS. ("lazy UD")
 * [HyperCoercions](./HyperCoercions.agda): A alternative to
-   λS that optimizes the coercion representation by removing indirections.
+   λS that optimizes the coercion representation by removing indirections. ("lazy UD")
 * [ForgetfulCast](./ForgetfulCast.agda): Inspired by Greenberg's
    forgetful contracts.
 (UNDER CONSTRUCTION)